cribster-systems/similar-listings-module/README.md

 After observing the superior performance of the denormalized schema with respect to read operations, that schema was implemented and a Docker image was built.

-### Initial Deployment on AWS
+### Deployment on AWS

-The initial production architecture for the microservice consisted of three AWS t2.micro (1 vCPU, 2.5 GHz, Intel Xeon Family, 1 GiB RAM) instances: a Redis caching server, a MongoDB server and an App server running my Docker image.
+The initial production architecture for the microservice consisted of three AWS t2.micro (1 vCPU, 2.5 GHz, Intel Xeon Family, 1 GiB RAM) instances: a Redis caching server, a MongoDB database server and an App server running my Docker image.
+A t2.micro instance is less powerful than my local machine so, as expected, the first round of in production Artillery stress tests yielded worse metrics than those obtained from testing locally.

+Initial production architecture performance:
+1. RPS: XXXX
+1. Latency: XXXX

+One option to improve performance would be to vertically scale and run my three components on machines that are as powerful, or more powerful than my local machine.
+Vertical scaling on AWS is as easy as selecting a more powerful instance.
+Instead, I decided to first horizontally scale my App server.
+As opposed to selecting a more powerful machine with vertical scaling, horizontal scaling is equivalent to adding more machines.